algattik/terraform-azure-pipelines-starter/README.md

 It includes a multi-stage pipeline allowing to manually review and approve infrastructure changes before they are deployed.

-The Terraform definition only deploys a resource group and an empty SQL Server.
+The Terraform definition only deploys a resource group and two empty SQL Server instances.
 You can extend the definition with your custom infrastructure, such as Web Apps.

 The project can be used in local development without a remote Terraform state backend.